netobserv/netobserv.github.io/content/posts/2025-10-28-flow-matrix/index.md

 With promQL looking like: `netobserv_workload_syn_out{ namespace="my-namespace"}.`

-You could really create just 1 metric here instead of 2, without the remapping.
-It's just that the `promQL` is a little less simple to reason about when you have to juggle between Src and Dst fields.
+You could really create just 1 metric here instead of 2, without the remapping but the `promQL` is a little less simple to reason about when you have to juggle between Src and Dst fields.

 ### Viewing the result